Claim Your Doctor or Medical Practice Google My Business Listing

 Good Title: John A. Smith, M.D.

-Bad Title: John A. Smith, M.D. – Advanced Orthopedics
+Bad Title: Dr. John A. Smith, M.D. – Advanced Orthopedics

 The organization should create a listing for each location, separate from that of the practitioner.
 If your medical practice has five doctors and two locations, then you will want seven separate listings in total.